 To get into the core of data-driven email marketing, you first need to know that according to Ecosultancy , email marketing is currently outperforming all online marketing strategies, including SEO, PPC, and content marketing.
 Putting a data-driven approach on top of that is like the cherry on top of the pie.
 To utilize various kinds of users, however, you need some fundamental setup.
 Here are some tips for best appropriating the opportunities data-driven marketing gives.

 Here are some examples and tips for best appropriating the opportunities data-driven email marketing offers.

 - Segmentation: there are multiple metrics you can look at for that, like demographics, purchase history, CTR, website activity, job title, type & amount of purchase

-- Relevant data gathering: consider the kinds of information relevant to your marketing goals, like who opens the email, at what time, links they open, location, and actions thereafter.
+- Relevant data: consider the kinds of information relevant to your marketing goals, like who opens the email, at what time, links they open, location, and actions thereafter.

 - Measure campaign results: the KPIs we need here are open rate, CTR, and conversion rate, meaning – how many of your subscribers became customers

 Data-Driven Social Media Marketing

 With data-driven social media marketing, you get numerous benefits, including identifying the right personas and audiences, improving your brand’s social campaigns, and reaching beyond the accomplished into new domains of success.